-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 To access this service, you must have recovery coaching provided in your plan under Capacity Building.
 You must also have this funding provisioned as either plan-managed or self-managed.
 SchemeWise CANNOT support people with NDIA-managed funding.

-NOTE: You can use a coordinator and coach at the same time ONLY if you have made separate agreements with each, and they DO NOT exceed the total funds in your support coordination budget.
+NOTE: You can use a coordinator and coach at the same time ONLY if you have made separate agreements with each, and they DO NOT exceed the total funds in your support coordination and recovery coaching budget.
 If you DO NOT have stable services and supports around you (or any), recovery coaching may NOT be the best choice for you.
 You cannot obtain both support coordination and recovery coaching from SchemeWise at the same time - you must use different providers for each service.
+SchemeWise CAN provide a support coordination service which transitions to a psychosocial recovery service if this is preferred.

-If you are NEW to the NDIS (e.g. it's your first plan) SchemeWise advises you should only work with a coordinator initially (e.g. 12 months), so you LEARN how the NDIS operates before engaging a recovery coach.
-The reason for this is that the NDIS is very complex and coaching focuses 'on you doing' mainly.
-It takes time to understand how the NDIS system works and if you have low capacity it will be otherwise quite difficult for you to obtain the services you require.
+If you are NEW to the NDIS (e.g. it's your first plan) SchemeWise advises you should only work with a coordinator initially (e.g. 6-12 months), so you LEARN how the NDIS operates before engaging a recovery coach.
+The reason for this is that the NDIS is very complex and coaching focuses 'on you doing'.
+For people with low capcity this can make commencing with coaching quite difficult.
+It takes time to understand how the NDIS system works, learn to manage services, and if you have low capacity to remember all the things the NDIS requires.
 Coordinators also carry out coaching-like activities to build your capacity, but augment your capacity when it is low (making it a better option to get going when you do not have services and supports already).
-Recovery coaching encourages you to utilise YOUR capacity instead, and coaches cannot augment this for you, as the emphasis of coaching is 'on you doing', with secondary minor support given to services (think of it a bit like a sports coach - they can encourage and provide training but YOU MUST put in the effort).
+Recovery coaching encourages you to utilise YOUR capacity instead, and coaches cannot augment this for you, as the emphasis of coaching is 'on you'.
 This is a very important distinction to keep in mind, as we often hear that NDIS planners and LAC's do NOT understand these fundamental differences themselves.
 If you feel the programmed support is wrong, you may need to undertake a review-of-decision (variation) process to correct it.
 We can also help with determining if support coordination could be utilised instead just by talking with us.

 So what will the service look like for me?

 If you are working with a different provider for counselling or psychology, then a SchemeWise recovery coach can help you.
-We'll want to talk to your counsellor/psychologist (as well as your treating doctor), so we make sure everyone is on the same page too.
+We'll want to talk to your counsellor/psychologist (as well as your treating doctor), so we make sure everyone is on the same page and has a good understanding of your needs and recovery plannning.
 Coaching services operate in an open access, team-based way, not in isolation to other services/support you may use.

 GETTING STARTED